Fish Eaters: The Whys and Hows of Traditional Catholicism

 Sometimes, a total pattern disruption might be in order, if it's possible to pull off.
 Those addicted to opiates, for ex., might need some time in rehab, or those who are heavily addicted to porn might benefit from two weeks in a cabin by themselves, with no internet access.
 If such large scale pattern disruptions aren't possible, making smaller disruptions might help, such as painting a room in a different color, rearranging the furniture, etc. -- something to make your environment feel new, unlike the same place in which your bad habit played out so many times.

 And throughout all this, don't be afraid of seeking professional help if you need it.
 Lots of people -- including lots of decent Catholics -- suffer from problems that can make giving up a bad habit particularly difficult.
-Depression, obsessive-compulsive disorders, various forms of autism -- if any of these sorts of problems afflict you, don't consider yourself weak (or a "bad" or at least "not good enough" Catholic) for getting any help you need, taking medications prescribed, etc.
+Depression, obsessive-compulsive disorders, various forms of autism -- if any of these sorts of problems afflict you, don't consider yourself weak (or a "bad" or at least "not good enough" Catholic) for getting any help you need, taking helpful medications, etc.

 Some inspiration: research shows that the median time it takes to change a behavior is 66 days -- roughly 2 months and 1 week.1 Know that it's very possible you're only 2 months and 1 week away from being free of that nasty habit that rules you like a tyrant!